ridiekel/jeletask/README.md

 ONOFF (Toggle on or off the device)
 UP (Set target temperature up 0.5°C)
 DOWN (Set target temperature down 0.5°C)
-For a preset, one of: DAY, NIGHT, STANDBY
+For a preset, one of: DAY, NIGHT, ECO
 For an operating mode, one of: AUTO, HEAT, COOL, VENT, DRY (or MODE to toggle between the available modes...)
 For a fan speed, one of: SPAUTO, SPLOW, SPMED, SPHIGH